Jean-Claude Romand: Biography

+He had previously cheated on his wife, with a divorced child psychologist who lived in Ferney-Voltaire.
+Romand convinced her to give him 900,000 francs, claiming he would invest it.
+Instead he embezzled the funds.

+Romand had also previously lied to a close friend about a cancer diagnosis.
+He had told them he was being treated by Léon Schwartzenberg in Paris, but later investigation found that Schwartzenberg had no records related to Romand.
+Police were unable to find any records of Romand in any oncology department in any other hospital in France.

-Jean-Claude Romand is the only witness to the death of his father-in-law, Pierre Crolet, on 23 October 1988.
+Jean-Claude Romand was the only witness to the death of his father-in-law, Pierre Crolet, on 23 October 1988.
 Pierre had a fatal fall on the stairs of his house a few days after asking for reimbursement of part of his financial investment.
 When the rescuers arrived on the scene they claimed to have heard him stammer: "Jean-Claude m'a, Jean-Claude m'a..." ("Jean-Claude [missing verb]d me") before Jean-Claude intervened to put an oxygen mask on the face of his father-in-law.
 Pierre died of his injuries a few days later without waking up.
 The courts ruled it an accident and Romand was not prosecuted, later organizing his father-in-law's funeral and launching a fundraiser.
 He subsequently diverted all donations.

+In 1992, before the Christmas holidays, the president of the local school board attempted to contact Romand.
+He attempted to find him in the WHO directory but was unable to find any details related to him.
+He later saw Romand's wife, Florence, and mentioned the incident to her.
+Florence said she'd speak to her husband about the matter.
+It is unknown if Florence did speak to her husband about the matter, but a week later she was found dead.